 I’ve worked for IWRC since 2010, although my actual relationship with the organization goes back to the my teenage years in the 1990’s when I eagerly awaited each new issue of the Journal of Wildlife Rehabilitation growing up at Wind River Wildlife Rehabilitation Center.
 I studied environmental studies and anthropology at a small midwestern liberal arts college.
 I then proceeded to work a number of nonprofit and environmental education jobs, with a little bit of corporate experience thrown in before settling down at IWRC.
 I live in Eugene, Oregon with a number of domestic rescue animals and heritage breed chickens.
 In Spring 2013 I completed a Masters degree in Public Policy and Administration at Northwestern University.
 Now I spend my free time in the garden and working in fiber arts.

-I came from a retail art world in Seattle to country life in Humboldt county, CA. I was working at the local veterinary clinic, when I happened upon a young downtrodden screech owl sitting on my driveway on my way in one night.
-I was hooked.
-I got involved with the local wildlife and then I took the IWRC basic course in 2004; my journey in wildlife rehabilitation commenced.
-Now I'm pursuing a post baccalaureate degree in animal sciences to round my art background and years in the veterinary field with a solid science core.
+I came from a retail art world in Seattle to country life in Humboldt county, CA. While working at the local veterinary clinic, I happened upon a young downtrodden screech owl sitting on my driveway on my way in one night.
+After taking him to the local wildlife rehabilitator I was hooked.
+I got involved with the local wildlife organization, Humboldt Wildlife Care Center and took the IWRC basic course in 2004; my journey in wildlife rehabilitation commenced.
+Wanting to round off my art background of a Fine Arts degree in Graphic design, I most recently finished my post baccalaureate degree in animal sciences with a minor in zoology.
+I spent years in the veterinary field and wanted to solidify it with a solid science core.
 I hope to continue helping wildlife and people live together in harmonious symbiosis.